-Please allow me to introduce to you 28 year old PFC Corey Clagett, the youngest and most junior member of the “Leavenworth 10.”
-Clagett enlisted in the U.S. Army and was deployed to Iraq.
+PFC Corey Clagett, the youngest and most junior member of the Leavenworth 10, enlisted in the U.S. Army and was deployed to Iraq.
 In May of 2006 Clagett and his squad participated in an operation known as Iron Triangle.
 Their orders were to“kill all of military age males.”

 From Jim Campbell’s article “Update PFC Corey Clagett a living casualty of the Iraq war:”

 A Blackhawk helicopter dropped Corey’s squad off on an island consisting of two homes.
 The squad then approached one of the homes and discovered three military-aged males using two women as human shields.
 Corey’s squad handcuffed and detained the three men while the squad leader, Staff Sergeant Girouard, radioed Command to report the three detainees.
 The response was, “Why aren’t these terrorists dead yet?”
 Girouard held a meeting of the entire squad.
 He then ordered Corey and another soldier, William Hunsaker, to kill the three detainees.
-Corey and Hunsaker were coincidentally the two lowest-ranked members of the squad.
+Corey and Hunsaker were coincidentally two of lowest-ranked members of the squad.

 Staff SGT.
 Girouard ordered the men be un-cuffed and told to run.
 Girouard ordered PFC Clagett and Specialist Hunsaker to shoot the men.

 Following the shootings, SSG Girouard took steps to cover up what had happened.
 SSG Girouard first cut SPC Hunsaker on the face andarm, and then punched PFC Clagett in face.
-It was clear that SSG Girouard inflicted these wounds on PFC Clagett and SPC Hunsaker “so as tomake it appear that the three detainees had attacked [PFC Clagett] and SPC Hunsaker during an escape attempt.”
+It was clear that SSG Girouard inflicted these wounds on PFC Clagett and SPC Hunsaker “so as to make it appear that the three detainees had attacked [PFC Clagett] and SPC Hunsaker during an escape attempt.”

 The allegation that these men were trying to escape gave the appearance of the killings being justifiable.
 Staff SGT.
 Girouard directed his men to stick to the story.
 Days later an investigation revealed the facts surrounding the incident resulting in PFC Clagett, Specialist Hunsaker, and Staff SGT.
 Girouard being charged with the deaths.